 - For the Dressing: Place vinegar, garlic, sugar, oregano, salt and pepper in a blender.
 While the machine is running, slowly drizzle olive oil through the blender top or feed tube until dressing is combined and emulsified.
+You can also just whisk it in a bowl.
 Store in airtight container in refrigerator for up to two weeks.

 Some readers have used apple cider or red wine vinegar instead of balsamic so that the color is lighter and more appealing when drizzled on the salad.